EVENTTY/EVENTTY.github.io/_pages/about.md

 # Experience

-Cozy Wolf Events has proudly been serving the Central Coast community for nearly a decade through providing music and entertainment for organisations such as:
+Eventty has proudly been serving the Central Coast community for nearly a decade through providing music and entertainment for organisations such as:

 <figure class="third">
 	<img src="/images/1.png">